-Every male is required to acquire a complete Torah Scroll for himself.
+Every male is required to acquire a complete Sefer Torah for himself.
 Better yet if he can write one himself—then it is considered "as if he received it from Sinai"!

 Represents Emunah—the deep, inner trust in Hashem’s presence, oneness, and constant involvement in our lives.
 This badge symbolizes a heartfelt connection to G-d, rooted in belief even when we cannot see.
 It is the emotional and spiritual core of many mitzvot.